 Crime+Investigation has partnered with CrimeCon UK, the new True Crime event coming to the UK in June 2021.
-The show will allow fans to meet some of their favourite podcasters, writers and experts in the True Crime space.
+Attendees to the show will be able to meet some of their favourite podcasters, writers and experts in the true crime space.

 Ahead of CrimeCon, Crime+Investigation is talking to some of the speakers attending the event like Consultant Forensic Psychiatrist, Dr Sohom Das whose niche specialism involves the crossroads of offending and severe mental illness.
 We talked to Sohom about his fascinating profession and what he is most looking forward to at CrimeCon.

 Psychiatrists investigate and treat mental illness and forensics is the law, so it's like a crossroads of the two.

 I assess and rehabilitate anybody who's been accused of committing a serious offence that has a mental illness as well.
 Forensic psychiatrists usually work in one of three places, either inside prisons, or in courts, or within secure psychiatric units.
 I've done all three in my career but right now I'm doing mostly court work.